flenex-io/ChatGPT-clone/README.md

 Customize the behavior and responses of the ChatGPT clone by modifying the configuration files.
 Refer to the [configuration documentation](docs/configuration.md) for details on available options.

-## Model Fine-Tuning

-If you wish to adapt the model for specific domains or industries, you can explore fine-tuning options.
-Follow the [fine-tuning guide](docs/fine-tuning.md) for detailed instructions.

 ## Contributing

 We welcome contributions to enhance the capabilities and performance of the ChatGPT clone.
-Check out the [contribution guidelines](CONTRIBUTING.md) for more information on how to get involved.

-## License

-This project is licensed under the [MIT License](LICENSE.md) - see the [LICENSE.md](LICENSE.md) file for details.

-## Acknowledgments

-- Special thanks to OpenAI for their groundbreaking work on GPT models.
-- [List any other acknowledgments or credits.]

-## Contact

-For questions, issues, or feedback, please contact [insert email address].

----

-**Note:** This README template is a starting point, and you should customize it based on your specific project details and structure.